Avishkarp23/Git_tutorial/README.md

 # test git
 # Mahek was here.
-Made many commits.
+Made a commit.
+# Mahek was here again.
+Made another commit.